 - It still requires filing to shape and can be uneven if not done correctly.

-So based on above, we vote MAYBE to Polygel extension.
+We vote MAYBE to Polygel extension.

 How long do polygel nails last?